JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 * **Avg Diff:** The sum of the calculated average deviations for S1, S2, and S3.

 ## 5. Season Settings
-League administrators can customize the live leaderboard behavior via the **Settings** tab in the Season Details view.
+League administrators can customize the live leaderboard and stats calculation behavior via the **Settings** tab in the Season Details view.

 * **Hide AI Drivers:** If enabled, AI drivers will be filtered out from the standings and the live leaderboard.
 * **Show Tyre Wear:** Displays the current maximum tyre wear percentage for each driver on the live leaderboard.
 * **Show ERS:** Displays the current ERS battery percentage for each driver on the live leaderboard.
 When a driver is actively using ERS (Overtake mode), the value is highlighted in bold yellow.
+* **Minimum Laps Percentage:** Configures the minimum percentage of completed laps (default 60%) required for a driver's session to be factored into the race statistics and pace calculations.

 ## 6. Points Configuration Overrides
 League administrators can customize the points awarded for any session type via the **Points** tab in the Season Details view.

-* **Standard System:** By default, the system uses the standard F1 point system (25, 18, 15, 12, 10, 8, 6, 4, 2, 1) only for **Race** sessions.
+* **Standard System:** By default, the system uses the standard F1 point system (25, 18, 15, 12, 10, 8, 6, 4, 2, 1) for **Race** sessions.
+* **Sprint Races Point System:** **Sprint Race** sessions (session type 19) are natively supported and default to the standard F1 Sprint points layout (8, 7, 6, 5, 4, 3, 2, 1) for the top 8 positions.
 * **Custom Overrides:** You can define custom points for any finishing position in any session type.
     * **Example (Pole Position):** Add an override for 'Qualifying 3' or 'Short Qualifying', Position 1, with 1 point.
-    * **Example (Sprint):** Add overrides for positions 1-8 for 'Sprint' sessions if needed.
+* **Session Bonuses:** Custom "Fastest Lap" and "No Penalties" bonus points can be defined at the session level.
+Following official F1 regulations, these points are only awarded to drivers who finish within a point-scoring position for that session.
-* **Standings Integration:** Any points awarded via custom overrides are automatically added to the driver and team standings.
+* **Standings Integration:** Any points awarded via custom overrides or bonuses are automatically added to the driver and team standings.